-Nvidia kicks off 150 talks for 30,000 developers with online-only GTC event March 25 to April 2
+Nvidia kicks off 150 talks for 30,000 developers with online-only GTC event from March 25

 Until three weeks ago, Nvidia had planned to hold its GTC conference in San Jose, California, as usual, with CEO Jensen Huang delivering a keynote speech and various announcements.
-But the spread of the coronavirus forced Nvidia to discard those plans and switch to an online-only event.
+But the spread of COVID-19 forced Nvidia to discard those plans and switch to an online-only event.

-Since then, hundred of researchers, partners, customers and Nvidia employees have been working remotely to produce GTC Digital, which kicks off this week, said Greg Estes, vice president of developer programs at Santa Clara, California-based Nvidia, in an interview with VentureBeat.
+Since then, hundreds of researchers, partners, customers, and Nvidia employees have been working remotely to produce GTC Digital, which kicks off this week, said Greg Estes, vice president of developer programs at Santa Clara, California-based Nvidia, in an interview with VentureBeat.
 GTC is founded on Nvdia’s graphics and CUDA processing designs, and it is intended for the “Einsteins and Da Vincis of our time.”

-Nvidia will still do hands-on training with its Deep Learning Institute, taught by seasoned instructors.
-Those talks will now be done as real-time video sessions online.
+Nvidia will still do hands-on training taught by seasoned instructors through its Deep Learning Institute.
+Those talks will now be done as real-time video sessions online from March 25 to April 10.

-“Starting Wednesday, we’ll make about 150 of those available, and over four weeks or so, that number will grow to 250,” Estes said.
+“Starting Wednesday, we’ll make about 150 [precorded presentations] available, and over four weeks or so, that number will grow to 250,” Estes said.
 “We may be able to continue to expand the number of talks because once you’re in the digital format, we’re not constrained by the room capacity.
-So this is opening up some, some new avenues for us to look at.”
+So this is opening up some new avenues for us to look at.”

-GTC typically packs hundreds of hours of talks, presentations and conversations into a five-day event in San Jose.
+GTC typically packs hundreds of hours of talks, presentations, and conversations into a five-day event in San Jose.
 With GTC Digital, the idea is to take some of the best aspects of this event to a global audience and make it accessible for months.
-Some talks start on Tuesday but most are happening on Wednesday and after.
+Some talks start on Tuesday, but most are happening on Wednesday and after.

-Hundreds of speakers — among the most talented, experienced scientists and researchers in the world — agreed to participate.
+Hundreds of speakers — among the most talented, experienced scientists and researchers in the world — have agreed to participate.
 Apart from the instructor-led, hands-on workshops and training sessions, which require a nominal fee, Nvidia is bringing most of the content to the internet for free.

-“For those who had budgetary considerations, we’ve removed that as as well,” Estes said.
+“For those who had budgetary considerations, we’ve removed that as well,” Estes said.
 “If you’re a developer, it’s a big decision to come to a physical event.
 I’m seeing this as very much a silver lining to a difficult situation for everyone.”

 The company refunded purchases for a GTC 2020 pass, and those tickets have been converted to GTC Digital passes.
 Passholders just need to log in with GTC 2020 credentials.
 Anyone else can attend with free registration.

-Most GTC Digital content is for a technical audience of data scientists, researchers and developers.
-But the company also offers high-level talks and podcasts on various topics, including women in data science, AI for business and responsible AI.
+Most GTC Digital content is for a technical audience of data scientists, researchers, and developers.
+But the company also offers high-level talks and podcasts on various topics, including women in data science, AI for business, and responsible AI.

 The following activities will be virtual events that take place at a specific time (early registration recommended).
 Participants will be able to interact in real time with the presenters.